HL7/fhir-shorthand/input/pagecontent/index.md

 FHIR Shorthand (FSH) is a domain-specific language for defining FHIR artifacts involved in creation of FHIR Implementation Guides (IG).
 The goal of FSH is to allow profiler creators to more directly express their intent with fewer concerns about underlying FHIR mechanics.
 FSH can be created and updated using any text editor, and because it is text, it enables distributed, team-based development using source code control tools such as GitHub.

-The FHIR Shorthand (FSH) implementation guide includes the following information:
+The FHIR Shorthand implementation guide includes the following information:

 1. This page, providing an introduction to the IG  _(informative content)_.
 1. [FHIR Shorthand Overview](overview.html) -- Introduction to FSH and SUSHI (the reference implementation of a FSH compiler) _(informative content)_.